 OUR NEXT MEETINGS

 The 16th of September, Monday at 7 PM, with Dr. Jerry Sampson, a leading buildings archaeologist and former president of the Somerset Archaeological and National History Society.
 He will speak on the mediaeval fabric of St. Petrock’s Church.
-This coincides with the historic building festival taking place in September, organized by ENPA.
+He has undertaken detailed research into a variety of source materials and has some very interesting theories to bring to our attention.
+Don’t miss this opportunity to hear about them!
+This coincides with the Historic Buildings Festival taking place in September, organized by ENPA and is sponsored by them.
 Each day between the 16th and 22nd there will be a walk, talk or demonstration held across Exmoor, looking at various aspects of historic buildings and settlements.

 The 27th of September, Friday at 7 PM, with Christopher Chanter, a Trustee of the Somerset Archaeological and Natural History Society, will give a Victorian Magic Lantern Slide Show on LORNA DOONE.
 This year is the 150th anniversary of the Exmoor romantic novel, which has never been out of print.